feder-observatory/stellarphot/docs/stellarphot/getting_started.rst

 Editing a settings file directly
 ================================

 The settings file is a JSON file that can be edited in any text editor.
-A sample json file is at
+A sample setting file is below, along with the JSON schema, which is a formal description of the settings file.

+.. include:: ../auto_examples/index.rst

 Performing photometry from within a Python script
 =================================================